oracle/odpi/doc/src/public_functions/dpiConn.rst

     created by this function.

     **subscrId** [OUT] -- a pointer to the id of the subscription that is created by this function, or NULL.
-This parameter is deprecated and will be removed in version 3.0.

 .. function:: int dpiConn_newTempLob(dpiConn \*conn, \